fortinetclouddev/FortiGate-with-Azure-ASE/README.md

 #### 7. Configure FortiGate DNAT/Virtual IP to forward inbound traffic (if public access to Web app is required) to the load balancer IP of the ASE.
 Optionally, you can use both FortiWeb and FortiGate.
 If using both, at this step you would instead forward to FortiWeb and then configure FortiWeb to send the load balancer IP.

-#### 8. Optionally, create an Azure Automation Account and Runbook with the ASE-UDR-Update.ps1 script to maintain the ASE route table.
+#### 8. Create an Azure Automation Account and Runbook with the ASE-UDR-Update.ps1 script to maintain the ASE route table.
+This step is not required, but will help to keep your route table current if Azure management IPs are changed.